-I had originally hoped to write a single article about corset lacing, but as my draft waxed on, I quickly realized that there are too many facets of the topic to do justice in a single piece.
+I had originally hoped to write a single article about corset lacing, but as my draft waxed on, I quickly realized there are too many facets of the topic to do justice in a single piece.
 Lacing is widely recognized as the signature, defining feature of a corset.
-Though that’s a vast oversimplification of a garment that is truly a feat of engineering, it is true that much of a corset’s structure, fit, and wearability is dependent upon its lacing, much more so than most corset wearers realize.
+Though that’s a gross oversimplification of a garment that is truly a feat of engineering, it is true that much of a corset’s structure, fit, and wearability is dependent upon its lacing, much more so than most corset wearers realize.
 There are many factors that come into play in the relationship between ribbon and grommet.
 Today I’ll be focusing on those materials themselves and their place in corset construction, hopefully demystifying some of the terminology and information that comes up as you research corsetry and corsetmakers.

 The grommets and lacing of a corset require additional support to keep them firmly anchored and laying smoothly.
 The weight of the fabric may be supplemented with additional layers.
 The grommet strip is flanked by narrow flat steel bones (though I recently spoke with a corseting colleague who sometimes replaces the bone at center back with a spiral steel as it is more comfortable for her lordosis, proving once again that there is an exception to every rule.)
 “Lacing bones” are also available, which are wide flat steel bones with holes for grommet placement punched through them.
 Lacing bones tend to be fairly stiff, so if you have a particularly curved back or are sensitive to pressure, I would not recommend them.